Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### Amazon QLDB

-> QLDB stands for ”Quantum Ledger Database”

-* A ledger is a book recording financial transactions
+> QLDB stands for "Quantum Ledger Database"(A ledger is a book recording financial transactions)

 * Fully Managed, Serverless, Highavailable, Replication across 3AZ
 * Used to review history of all the changes made to your application data over time
 * Immutable system: no entry can be removed or modified, cryptographically verifiable
 * 2-3x better performance than common ledger blockchain frameworks, manipulate data using SQL
 * Difference with Amazon Managed Blockchain: no decentralization component, in accordance with financial regulation rules
+* Amazon QLDB has a built-in immutable journal that stores an accurate and sequenced entry of every data change
+* The journal is append-only, meaning that data can only be added to a journal, and it cannot be overwritten or deleted
+* Amazon QLDB uses cryptography to create a concise summary of your change history
+* Generated using a cryptographic hash function (SHA-256)
+* Serverless and offers automatic scalability

 ### Amazon Timestream